-- The People, Water and Land programme continued to deliver the limit-setting framework and values, with further challenges ahead to set objectives and actions on the ground. - Ongoing progress in the partnership programme for the Waituna catchment and lagoon.
+- The People, Water and Land programme continued to progress the limit-setting framework, with a key milestone being completed with the approval in principle of the values and objectives package.
+This was co-developed by Te Ao Marama Inc and Council and contains a set of draft freshwater objectives providing for hauora, the health and well-being of waterbodies in Murihiku Southland. - Ongoing progress in the partnership programme for the Waituna catchment and lagoon.